chaitanyakiran20/M1_AnalyzingSentiments_Utility/1_Requirement/README.md

 * Opportunities: Usually most of us use pen and paper for simple and 2-Dimensional Games.
 So technlogy involoved market could attract Adults along with Kids.

 * Threats: Single Game Play, Updating gameplay not possible.

+### 4’W and 1’H

+* What: XsOs Game

+* Where: School, Science, domestic, Technology

+* When: Need for Entertainment, StressBuster

+* How: Displays the user input in a 2 Dimensional matrix allowing players to take turns and provide input(Playing) and gives the output.